bjerkio/google-cloud-logger-slack/README.md

 well-formatted slack messages.

-Let your Kubernetes Pod, Cloud Run or Cloud Functions focus on core business, and let distribute your logging to Slack with this library!
+Let your Kubernetes Pod, Cloud Run or Cloud Functions focus on core business, and distribute your logging to Slack with this library!

 [pulumi-callback]:
   https://www.pulumi.com/blog/simple-serverless-programming-with-google-cloud-functions-and-pulumi/